-Sometimes an episode is never aired on TV, this is a Missing Episode
+Sometimes an episode is never aired on TV

 .
-Other times, there are episodes, for whatever reason, are aired, but not that much.
-It could similar reasons to a Missing Episode
+Other times, certain episodes, for whatever reason, are aired, but only rarely.
+The reasons behind this can be similar to those behind a Missing Episode

 .
 It's basically an episode of a certain show that's Screwed by the Network